Airbus says will re-engine or stretch A380 at some point

 His comments come a day after the group's Finance Director Harald Wilhelm said the project would break even in 2015 and stay in balance through 2018, whether it decided to improve or discontinue it.

-The talk of a potential end to the A380 programme drew an angry reaction from top customer Emirates on Thursday.
+The talk of a potential end to the A380 program drew an angry reaction from top customer Emirates on Thursday.

 (Reporting by Victoria Bryan; Editing by Kirsti Knolle)